Subhajit-Roy-Partho/Subhajit-Roy-Partho.github.io/_posts/2024-09-07-ARMserver.md

     3. Arch
     4. Ubuntu (May even damage firmware)

+### Useful Software

+##### Desktop Environments

+- Xfce is one of the best and easy to configure desktop environment.
+- To install it `sudo apt install xfce4`
+- to start it `startxfce4` from tty terminal.

 ### Fixes

 ##### SLURM GPU segregation fix

 Slurm uses nvml to detect the number of gpus, segregate them during running, and this api was not working for my case.